Create a scan rule set

 The Document file types selection on this page allows you to include or exclude the following office file types: .doc, .docm, .docx, .dot, .odp, .ods, .odt, .pdf, .pot, .pps, .ppsx, .ppt, .pptm, .pptx, .xlc, .xls, .xlsb, .xlsm, .xlsx, and .xlt.

-Enable or disable a file type tile by selecting or clearing its check box.
+Enable or disable a file type for schema and classification by selecting or clearing its check box.
 If you choose a Data Lake type data source (for example, Azure Data Lake Storage Gen2 or Azure Blob), enable the file types for which you want to have schema extracted and classified.

 For certain data source types, you can also Create a custom file type.